AntonKL/sitoo-web-admin/README.md

 1. Rename `.env.example` => `.env`
 2. Enter your API-key in .env `REACT_APP_SITOO_API_KEY={enter your sitoo api key here}`

+Please note that you need to restart React Create App server after each change to .env-file.

 ## Deps

 * Node.js (project built with v10.15.1, but might run with other versions as well.
 No guaranties.
 [Stuff can break](https://twitter.com/dan_abramov/status/1045809734069170176)